So11s/telegram-bot-project/README.md

 # telegram-bot-project
-Create first telegram bot on stepik platform for leadning
+Create first telegram bot on stepik platform for learning